 1. You must have owned a horse previously.

 2. You must have quality fencing- for foals, no high tensile or barbed wire.
-For adults, we really prefer that you don't have barbed or high tensile wire.
+For adult horses, no barbed wire.

 4. You must have an active relationship with your vet and farrier, and they need to be "on board" with the regular health care of your foal.
 They also need to vouch for the care that you give your present horse(s).